Moya/contributors/README.md

 - [ ] Fill out the "What about if you have problems that cannot be put into a public issue?" section at the end.

 And you're good.
 In our opinion, you're also welcome to add some flourish at the top about why you want to work this way.
 This is not legal, binding documentation, and doesn't aim to be.

+### Useful Bits of information for project owners

+- [Danger](https://github.com/danger/danger) is a project that can be used during CI that can check to see if someone is inside an organization, making it possible to ask if they would like to be invited.
+- There has been discussion in the issues here about building a service that could automate this.
+If it's something you're interested in, you're welcome to take a shot at it.

 ### I want to improve the Community Continuity Guidelines